mayank190801/random_practise/README.md

     git push --set-upstream origin mayank/newbranch

 This would push the branch to github repository bro and will do your thing for sure
+    git log --oneline --all --graph

+Use the above command for visualising it properly